cmacdonnacha/react-boilerplate/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
+Use `npm run test-no-watch` to run tests without a watcher.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`